ICS491TeamLucio/lucio.github.io/index.md

 ### Frameworks

-Some of the framewokrs that we used were:
+Some of the frameworks and tools that we used were:

 [Angular](https://angular.io/guide/quickstart) Frame work for the front end that contains carousel, cards, different themes and etc.